web-apps-in-lisp/web-apps-in-lisp.github.io/content/tutorial/getting-started.md

 +++
-title = "Part 1: Getting Started"
+title = "Getting Started"
 weight = -1
 +++

-We will:
+In this application we will:
 - define a list of products, stored in a dummy database,
 - we'll have an index page with a search form,
 - we'll display search results,
 - and have one page per product to see it in details.

+But everything starts with a project (a *system* in Lisp parlance) definition.

 ## Setting up the project